fleschutz/libSI/README.md

 What's the volume of a soccer ball?
 It's...
 5792.19cm³ What's the surface area of a 30cm pizza?
 It's...
 706.858cm² What's the volume of a 30cm x 1cm pizza?
 It's...
 706.858cm³ What's the distance the Earth has travelled so far?
 It's...
-446.782 megalight-year(s) What's a car's braking distance on dry asphalt from 100km/h?
+4.46782e+08 light-year(s) What's a car's braking distance on dry asphalt from 100km/h?
 It's...
 48.2253m What's a car's braking distance on wet asphalt from 100km/h?
 It's...
 64.3004m How long takes a 1TB download at 100MBit speed?
 It's...
 22h 13min